nentaweg/nentaweg.github.io/index.md

 ---

 ## About Me
 I currently work as a Senior Lecturer at the Department of Computer Science, University of Jos - Nigeria.
+I hold a PhD from the University of Warwick in Coventry, United Kingdom, an MSc from the African University of Science and Technology in Abuja, and a bachelor's degree in Computer Science from the University of Jos.

 ## Research Interests